27 Brands of Face Wash to Use If You Have Sensitive Skin

 4. Live Clean

 This Canadian company makes eco-friendly, plant-based personal care products without any harsh chemicals.
-Their Fresh Face line is more than 96 percent natural and plant-derived, hypoallergenic, made with essential oils and free of many irritating chemicals.
+Their Fresh Face line is more than 96% natural and plant-derived, hypoallergenic, made with essential oils and free of many irritating chemicals.

 Buy the facial scrub above for $23.99 from Amazon.

 Norwex creates personal care products and cleaning products with the intention of reducing the use of harsh chemicals in the home.
-The lightweight, microfiber facial and body cloths (featured above) are antibacterial and only require hot water, making them useful for dry or sensitive skin.
+The lightweight, microfiber facial and body cloths (featured above) are antibacterial and only require hot water, making them useful for dry or sensitive skin without the need for any products.

-This UK company makes skin care products for babies, but that doesn’t mean adults can’t use the products, too!
+The U.K. company Kokoso makes skin care products for babies, but that doesn’t mean adults can’t use the products, too!
 From moisturizer to hair and body wash, the products are created using raw virgin organic coconut oil to be gentle on the skin.

 7. Badger Balm

 Badger is a family-run company from New Hampshire that uses organic plant extracts, exotic oils, beeswax and minerals to make safe and effective personal care products.
-Their facial cleansers are 100 percent natural, certified organic, hypoallergenic and can help dissolve makeup and reduce irritation and redness.
+Their facial cleansers are 100% natural, certified organic, hypoallergenic and can help dissolve makeup and reduce irritation and redness.

 Buy the cleansing oil above for $15.99 from Badger Balm.